 Source: Kansas Department of Agriculture

-From a Kansas Department of Agriculture (KDA) presentation to the Governors economic advisory council, Dodge City, 2013, one less irrigated acre in Southwest Kansas will lead to an estimated loss of value to Kansas of $2,200 land resale value and 122.5 bu of corn at $6.78 = $831 and 2 cattle on feed, approximately equal to 1,060 usable pounds of meat or a 2012 wholesale value of $3,080 (assumes an average price of $2.90/lb. of beef).
+Economy decline from irrigated acres decline.
+From a Kansas Department of Agriculture (KDA) presentation to the Governors economic advisory council, Dodge City, 2013 when commodity prices were strong, one less irrigated acre in Southwest Kansas will lead to an estimated loss of value to Kansas of $2,200 land resale value and 122.5 bu of corn at $6.78 = $831 and 2 cattle on feed, approximately equal to 1,060 usable pounds of meat or a 2012 wholesale value of $3,080 (assumes an average price of $2.90/lb. of beef).
 This is a yearly loss of $3,911 per irrigated acre transitioned completely to dryland.
 There are about 1,500,000 acres authorized for irrigation in GMD3.
 In the district, value added from irrigated corn and wheat production is, for SW KS, $556,532,840 in 2013.
 Additional production generates income from agricultural producers and input suppliers, and this income circulates through local and state economies, creating a multiplier effect.

+In 2016 according to KDA, the return associated with irrigation (value of production) for corn in southwest Kansas was $226,638,720, while the return to irrigation for wheat was $17,227,200.
+Combined, the increased return to irrigation from corn and wheat in southwest Kansas in 2016 was nearly $243.9 million.
+Taking into account generally accepted economic multipliers, the economic impact of this increased production was valued at almost $582.2 million.
+It is important to note that the value of irrigation is directly impacted by commodity crop prices and dryland yields.
+From 2014 onward we have seen the combination of both declining prices and increasing dryland yields, which reduces the return associated with irrigation.
+However, a change in either the dryland and irrigated yield spread or the relative price would create a notable increase for the value of irrigation.
+This is evident in the recent year’s corn yields and value.